prostep-ivip-e-V/vec/wiki/content/home/intro.md

  # css_class = ""
 +++
-Welcome to the **ECAD Wiki** on the wiring harness and electrical system activities of [propstep ivip](http://www.prostep.org) and [VDA](http://www.vda.de).
+Welcome to the **ECAD Wiki** on the wiring harness and electrical system activities of [prostep ivip](http://www.prostep.org) and [VDA](http://www.vda.de).
 The ECAD Wiki is our information platform to provide our specifications and related information.

-You will find here all specifications and recommendations published by the joint Project Group PDM4VES together with additional background information, tutorials and examples.
+You will find here all specifications and recommendations published by the joint Project Group VES-WF together with additional background information, tutorials and examples.
 Furthermore the ECAD Wiki is a source for articles dedicated to engineering processes and methods in the electrical system development and their related technologies.